glowfishAPI/glowfish-py/test/README.md

         2.4121369232352645],
     u'mae_mean_rating': 1.11, u'rmse_mean_rating': 1.3655721804330099}}}

-The "predictions"["predictions"] key shows the estimated ratings for the 20 userids passed to glowfi.sh from  'movie_rating_prediction.json'.
-The "predictions"["mae_best"] key gives the error of our estimated ratings compared to actual user ratings in 'movie_rating_prediction.json' (0.94 Stars out of 5 stars).
+The "predictions.predictions" key shows the estimated ratings for the 20 userids passed to glowfi.sh from  'movie_rating_prediction.json'.
+The "predictions.mae_best" key gives the error of our estimated ratings compared to actual user ratings in 'movie_rating_prediction.json' (0.94 Stars out of 5 stars).